oreinert/md-scrub/README.md

 ## Usage

-To run regular *check* scrubs of a RAID array (e.g., *md0*), run
+To run regular *check* scrubs on a RAID array (e.g., *md0*), run

     systemctl enable --now md-check@md0.timer

 You can enable scrubbing of multiple arrays in this way.

 By default, scrubbing is done twice a year (on average).
-Use the standard systemd override mechanisms to customize the schedule.
+Use the standard systemd override mechanisms to customize the schedule for each timer if needed.

-Alternatively, define cron job(s) that invoke `mdscrub` directly at the exact time(s) you want.
+Alternatively, define cron job(s) that invoke `mdscrub` directly.

 ## Implementation

-The `mdscrub` script starts a scrub on a RAID array, and waits for it to finish, then reports the number of mismatches found.
+The `mdscrub` script starts a RAID sync operation on the target array (`check` by default), waits for it to finish, and reports the number of mismatches found.
 The script is primarily intended for use by the systemd `md-check@.service` unit, but it can also be invoked directly.

 The `md-check@.timer` unit is for triggering scrubbing of an array at regular intervals - by default, semi-annually.
 Note that it adds a random delay of up